 How do I figure out where my exam will be administered?

-Information on testing locations are posted on “Where do I report for a test?” on this site and on the file posted there as of late April.
+Information on testing rooms will be posted under “Where do I report for a test?” on this site and on the file posted there as of late April.

 When do I need to report to the testing room?